adeyemionward/integratedsms/README.md

-# integratedsms is
-# A simple school management web app
+# integratedsms is  a simple school management web app

-# To have access to register course and students, the user must first register
-# the school he/she from
+# To have access to register course and students, the user must first register the school he/she from